 In October 2013, the Company was named as a defendant in an insurance action entitled Illinois Union Insurance Co. v.
 Intuitive Surgical, Inc., No. 3:13cv-04863-JST, filed in the United States District Court for the Northern District of California.
 Plaintiff Illinois Union Insurance Co. ("Illinois Union") seeks to rescind the Life Sciences Products-Completed Operations Liability Policy issued by plaintiff to the Company, which provides coverage for product liability claims first made against the Company during the policy period March 1, 2013 to March 1, 2014.
 In December 2013, the Company was named as a defendant in another insurance action entitled Navigators Specialty Insurance Co. v.
-Intuitive Surgical, Inc., No. 5:13-cv-05801-HRL, also filed in the Northern District of California.
+Intuitive Surgical, Inc., No. 5:13-cv-05801-JST, also filed in the Northern District of California.
 Plaintiff Navigators Specialty Insurance Co. ("Navigators") alleges that the Follow Form Excess Liability Insurance Policy issued by plaintiff to the Company for product liability claims first made against the Company during the policy period March 1, 2013 to March 1, 2014, should be rescinded.
 These cases have been consolidated under docket number 3:13-cv-04863.
 Both plaintiffs generally allege that the Company did not disclose the existence of tolling agreements or the number of claimants incorporated within those agreements, and allege that those agreements were material to plaintiffs' underwriting processes.
 On October 20, 2015, the Company filed a complaint alleging breach of contract and bad faith against Illinois Union and Navigators in an action entitled Intuitive Surgical Inc. v.
-Illinois Union Insurance Co., et al., No. 3:15-cv-04834, based on the defendants failure to indemnify the Company for losses incurred in the defense and settlement of certain product liability claims brought against the Company during the insurance policy period March 1, 2013 to March 1, 2014.
-The Company's breach of contract and bad faith action against the insurers has been consolidated with the insurers' rescission actions for all purposes except for trial, leaving open for a later date as to whether the cases will be consolidated for trial as well.
+Illinois Union Insurance Co., et al., No. 3:15-cv-04834-JST, based on the defendants failure to indemnify the Company for losses incurred in the defense and settlement of certain product liability claims brought against the Company during the insurance policy period March 1, 2013 to March 1, 2014.
+The Company's breach of contract and bad faith action against the insurers has been consolidated with the insurers' rescission actions for all purposes except for trial.
 Both Illinois Union and Navigators moved to dismiss the Company's complaint in that action.
 The court denied both Illinois Union and Navigators' motions to dismiss the breach of contract claims against the insurers, denied the motion to dismiss the bad faith claim against Illinois Union, and granted the motion to dismiss the bad faith claim against Navigators.

 On March 15, 2016, Illinois Union and Navigators filed motions for summary judgment.
 On May 26, 2016, the Company and Navigators filed a notice with the court that they had reached a confidential settlement of the litigation between the two parties.
 On May 27, 2016, the Court denied Illinois Union's motion for summary judgment.
 Illinois Union sought leave to move for reconsideration of the Court's order denying Illinois Union's motion for summary judgment, which the court denied.
+On July 27, 2016, Illinois Union filed a motion to stay the case and for permission to file an interlocutory appeal with respect to the denial of summary judgment with the U.S. Court of Appeals for the Ninth Circuit.
+The Court denied the motion to stay on October 11, 2016.
+On September 15, 2016, the Court dismissed both the Company's breach of contract claim against Navigators and Navigators' rescission case against the Company with prejudice.
 Based on currently available information, the Company does not believe the Navigators settlement or resolution of the Illinois Union matter will have a material adverse effect on the Company's business, financial position, or future results of operations.